Travel Planning

 What Separates Good Transit Hotels from Overpriced Disappointments

-The Shower Factor: When It Makes or Breaks the Experience
+The Shower Factor: When It Makes or Breaks The Experience

 Private showers in transit hotels become increasingly valuable on longer layovers, especially if you’re connecting from a long-haul flight.
 After my 14-hour flight from Los Angeles to Dubai, that shower at the Dubai International Hotel was worth half the $185 room rate by itself.
 I felt human again, which directly impacted my ability to sleep comfortably.
 However, several airports offer shower facilities separately – Singapore Changi charges $13.50 for a shower suite with 30 minutes of private time, Frankfurt Airport offers showers in their lounges, and some sleeping pod facilities include shower access.
 If you’re primarily paying for a transit hotel just to access a shower, you’re probably overspending.
 I’ve started booking sleeping pods and paying separately for showers when the math works out better – usually saving $50-80 in the process.